Hightstown Branch Programs

 Winter Reading Program

-Join us for this year's Winter Reading Program, which runs from December 15th through January 24th!
+There's still time to participate in this year's Winter Reading Program, which continues through January 24th!
 Participants can take part in the reading program by playing our Winter Reading Bingo game!
 Complete activities to get five in a row (up, down, across, or diagonal).
 Then bring your Bingo sheet back to your local branch, where kids and teens will automatically receive a prize, and adults will be entered into a raffle for a prize!

 Friends of the Library